-Rabbits are very clever and actually enjoy learning new things.
+Rabbits are brilliant and enjoy learning new things.

-As more people are realizing that rabbits are social creatures and love the company of their owners, lucky bunnies everywhere are being brought inside the family home, to live, sleep, play and socialize.
-In turn, they are learning new habits, routines and games.
+As more people realize that rabbits are social creatures and love the company of their owners, lucky bunnies everywhere are being brought inside the family home, to live, sleep, play and socialize.
+They are learning new habits, routines, and games.

-Yes, yes and yes!...
 They can.
-In fact they are quite clever little things and are quick to learn.
-They enjoy the interaction and stimulation too.
+In fact, they are quite clever little things and are quick to learn.
+They enjoy the interaction and stimulation, too.

 With these new freedoms, come new responsibilities.
-A house bunny can no longer poop and pee all around their territorial space, it's just not acceptable.
-So owners are training their buns to act accordingly.
-After all, dogs and cats had to learn right?
+A house bunny can no longer poop and pee all around their territorial space, it’s just not acceptable.
+So owners are training their bunnies to act accordingly.
+Dogs and cats had to learn right?

 “My Rabbit Just Won’t Be Litter Box Trained!”

-If your rabbits are pooping and peeing everywhere it's not a failure to be litter-trained on your rabbit's part, but more of an indication of a little more training needed on your part ;-)
+If your rabbits are pooping and peeing everywhere it’s not a failure to be litter-trained on your rabbit’s part, but more of a sign of a little more training needed on your part.

 Not Naughty, But Nature